VacCrow/vaccrow.github.io/guides/ultimates/UCOB.md

 <a id="SGrand Octet"></a>The gang is back one last time for **Grand Octet**.
 Once everyone is here, identify where *Bahamut Prime* is.
 If he's at a cardinal, the group will move counter-clockwise.
 Otherwise, if he's at an intercardinal, the group will rotate clockwise.
 Once the first dive markers appear, move to the opposite side of *Bahamut Prime*.
 Then, as soon as *Nael* dives, the group can start moving in the planned direction.
-Only use sprint if you're lagging behind the group.
+Use sprint if you're lagging behind the group.
 When the *Bahamut Prime* marker appears (the red one), continue a bit then move to the middle of the arena in a circular motion.
 While all of this happen, watch if you got a dive marker on you.
 Because the last dive will be on the player that didn't get any marker: